Where to find trendy children's clothes

 Crazily enough, the types of things that a new mother can expect to get negative feedback about today are mutually exclusive: putting your child in daycare versus staying home with baby and therefore "giving up" your career; hiring a sitter so you can go out without baby versus NOT going out because you’d rather not deal with getting a sitter; breastfeeding versus formula feeding; disposable diapers versus washable cloth diapers… and the list goes on.

-Yes, it’s very important that someone speaks up in cases where neglect of baby, abuse, lack of medical care or an immediate safety issue is concerned.
-But, if none of these are the case, mothers often still receive parenting criticism or unsolicited advice, usually by other women such as grandparents or in-laws.
 This can be from a myriad of reasons, such as "I didn’t do it this way, therefore it must be bad" or just a lack of perspective.
-These people fail to take account of the fact that a big parenting decision is not made lightly.
+These people fail to take account that there are many different parenting styles.
+They also don't bother accounting for the fact that a big parenting decision is not made lightly.
 Big parenting decisions are usually made by both the mother and father after careful thought, not at the toss of a coin!

 Let's move on and find out out how to deal with it when someone criticizes your parenting.